frequency-chain/docs/pages/Tokenomics/Capacity.md

 Network and token values are correlated, encouraging those with Capacity to align in the goal of a successful and well-functioning network.

 2. **Cost Management:** Capacity acts as an asset, like that of [capital expenditure](https://en.wikipedia.org/wiki/Capital_expenditure), in the sense that it fulfills long-term value.
-The FRQCY tokens that generate Capacity are locked but Generated Capacity is usable again and again.
+The FRQCY tokens that generate Capacity are locked, but Generated Capacity is usable again and again.
 Regular message sending is allowed without additional costs.

 	* **Short-term vs long-term value:**
-	Blockchains primarily interact using short-term, per transaction operation expenses, in which efficiency demands as few transactions as possible.
+	Blockchains primarily interact using short-term, per transaction operation expenses, where efficiency demands as few transactions as possible.
 	Capacity optimizes flow-through pricing a continuous stream of messages/transactions together rather than as individual transactions.
 	This supports the collective value of the messages, in other words, the whole is greater than the sum of its parts.